andres-torres-2020/AppsScriptDemo/README.md

-# Twilio Execution Export to Google Sheet
+# Twilio Execution Import to Google Sheet
-Twilio Export to Google Sheet using Apps Script
+Import Twilio Executions to Google Sheet using Apps Script